idleberg/node-makensis-cli/README.md

 ```
 ____

-Display makensis version as JSON
+We can also return this as JSON

 ```sh
 $ makensis-cli version --json